-Companies like Dell and Amazon in the US, ranked 14 and 4 respectively, also understand the importance of unconventional employee perks, which they deem more useful.
+Companies like Dell and Amazon in the US, ranked 14 and 4 respectively, allocate their resources towards unconventional employee perks, which they deem more useful.

 Both companies allow employees to bring their dogs to work, and even employ on-site "Woof Managers" to handle the pets.

 Energy management company Schneider Electric, which came in at 23rd position on the global rankings, believes a strong employer value proposition helped make it an attractive workplace.